Samson-Mano/Section_Modulus_Calculator/README.md

 # Section Modulus Calculator

 Simple program to calculate the geometric properties of surface (imported from Varai2D program, see https://github.com/Samson-Mano/Draw2D_geometry).
 Calculates cross-sectional area, centroid, second moment of area at centroid, prinicipal moment of inertia.
 The program uses modern openGL to display the surface.
-Most of the coding is to streamline the display of the surface.<br /><br />
+Most of the coding is to streamline the display of the surface using modern openGL.

+use Ctrl + F for Zoom to fit, Press ctrl + right click for pan operation, Press ctrl + scroll to zoom in/ out <br /><br />

 ![](./Images/example_c_section.png)<br /><br />